BlkaeRed/Investigating-the-keylogger-execution/README.md

 <img width="798" height="314" alt="Zrzut ekranu 2025-08-12 122455" src="https://github.com/user-attachments/assets/c087a001-f813-40dc-afe5-e015f0795619" />

 I generated traffic in a similar way as before by visiting websites such as x.com, Reddit, YouTube, and typing private-looking phrases like:
-"again really important files and data", "how to hack pentagon" and "my credit card number is .........".
+`again really important files and data`
+`how to hack pentagon" and "my credit card number is .........`

 <img width="1788" height="532" alt="Zrzut ekranu 2025-08-12 121553" src="https://github.com/user-attachments/assets/ce589a64-54ed-4633-993a-e3e41c879196" />